How to Apply

 - Discussions with the school's Head and representative board members about the school’s stage of development

-Schools not pursuing accreditation but interested in raising their visibility and benefiting from NWAIS’ resources may apply as an Affiliate School.
-An on-site assessment of the school by the NWAIS Executive Director is required for this level of affiliation.
+Schools or educational programs not pursuing accreditation but interested in raising their visibility and benefiting from NWAIS’ resources may apply as an Affiliate.
+An on-site assessment by the NWAIS Executive Director is required for this level of affiliation.

 The NWAIS Executive Director’s visit to the school will focus on the following aspects: